homma/dots8editor/README.md

 - press 'e' key to export it

 ### display on a terminal emulator
-- copy the resulting graphic data from javascript prompt output
+- copy the resulting graphic data from javascript prompt's text area
 - paste it to your terminal emulater

 ### restore